JSU Marching Southerners

 Participating students will have the opportunity to:

-• Learn marching technique and perform drill under the guidance of the Marching Southerners directors and leadership staff
+• Learn marching technique using the Ultimate Drill Book (UDB) app and perform drill under the guidance of the Marching Southerners directors and leadership staff.

 This event is open to students of ALL levels of experience and ALL sections (Instrumentalists, Percussion, Colorguard, Dancers, Drum Majors, etc.).
 From experienced high school seniors to brand new marchers and musicians, the Marching Southerners Symposium strives to create a valuable experience for students regardless of their experience level.